 - A. Tribal revenues from Class II and Class III gaming facilities or operations shall be used only to: - 1.
 Fund tribal government operations or programs; - 2.
-Provide for the general welfare of the Community or Community members; - 3.
-Promote economic development within the Ely Reservation; - 4.
-Fund operations of local government agencies; and/or - 5.
-Donate to charitable organizations.
+Provide for the general welfare of the Tribe or Tribal members;

+- 3. Promote economic development within the Pyramid Lake Paiute Indian Reservation; - 4.
+Fund operations of local government agencies; - 5.
+Donate to charitable organizations; and/or - 6.
+Any other lawful purpose authorized under applicable federal law.

 Section 7.
-Gaming Facilities.
+Gaming Facilities

-- A. To ensure that the environment and the public health, safety and welfare are adequately protected, each gaming facility shall be constructed, maintained, and operated in compliance with applicable tribal and federal laws, including but not limited to fire codes, safety codes, and building codes. - B. Each gaming facility shall be subject to inspection to insure compliance, annually or on such basis as the Tribal Building Inspector, or if none, the Tribal Council or Gaming Commission, determines necessary and appropriate.
+- A. To ensure that the environment and the public safety and welfare are adequately protected, each gaming facility shall be constructed, maintained and operated in compliance with applicable tribal and federal laws, including but not limited to fire codes, safety codes and building codes. - B. Each gaming facility shall be subject to inspection to insure compliance, annually or on such basis as the Tribal Building Inspector, or if none, the Tribal Council or Gaming Commission, determines necessary and appropriate.

 Section 8.
-Minors, Employees Prohibited from Playing.
+Minors.
+Employees Prohibited from Playing.

-- A. No person under the age of 21 years shall be permitted to play any Class II or Class III game. - B. No person who is employed at a Class II or Class III gaming facility may play any game conducted therein.
+- A. No person under the age 21 years shall be permitted to play any Class II or Class III game. - B. No person who is employed at a Class II or Class III gaming facility may play any game conducted therein.